kensyo/nvim-scrlbkun/README.md

             ":",
         },

-        -- If set to true, the 'signs' option is ignored and the plugin uses -- symbols and an algorithm that allow for just a little more detailed -- drawing.
+        -- If set to true, the 'signs' field is ignored and the plugin uses -- symbols and an algorithm that allow for just a little more detailed -- drawing.
         use_built_in_signs = true,